antimodular/Level-of-Confidence/readme.md

 <http://lozano-hemmer.com/pieces/level_of_confidence/software/Nivel_de_Confianza.zip>

+Or download the whole repository from GitHub.
+Find the folder with latest version (LOC_26->bin).

-If the above version does not work try this one.
+If the latest version does not work try this one.
 Our tests show it works with macOS 10.12.6

 <http://lozano-hemmer.com/pieces/level_of_confidence/software/Nivel_de_Confianza_v22.zip>